 Two proposed alternatives were suggested and numerically simulated separately.
-The first alternative, the outer bends were filled with layers of filter and riprap up to level -5.00 m MSL.
-In additional to the first alternative, the inner sides of the bends were dredged to level -3.00 m MSL as second alternative.
+The first alternative, the outer bends were filled with layers of filter and riprap to level -5.00 m MSL.
+The second alternative included filling the scour regions to level -5.0m MSL in additional to dredging the inner sides of the bends where sedimentation regions were located to level -3.00 m MSL.
 The two alternatives were numerically tested under maximum and emergence flows.
 The results analysis proved that flow conditions were enhanced and improved under the second alternative when compared to the first one.
 Based on the results, layers of filter and riprap were designed to fill the scour holes.